 In our experience, we see companies investing in such tools at a later stage of their procurement maturity curve.

-Procure to pay or e-procurement automates your end to end purchasing process including invoices and in some cases payments.
+Procure to pay, or e-procurement automates your end-to-end purchasing process, including invoices and, in some cases, payments.

-There are multiple use cases for implementing procure to pay technology but here are the two most common use cases
+There are multiple use cases for implementing procure to pay technology but here are the two most common use cases.

 Purchasing use case

-This use case covers automation of the purchasing process which includes
+This use case covers automation of the purchasing process, which includes

 Purchase and Invoice use case

-Why you should invest in Procure to pay from day 1?
+Why should you invest in Procure to pay from day 1?

 Other than our obvious bias towards this recommendation, here are some reasons why you should think about investing in procurement technology from day one.

-1. It helps you socialize the value of procurement through better data and visibility.
+1. It helps you socialize the value of Procurement through better data and visibility.

-Your stakeholders need to see procurement as a value-added partner vs. a necessary evil.
-That would help you deliver long-term value for procurement and help elevate the role of procurement in the organization.
+Your stakeholders need to see Procurement as a value-added partner vs. a necessary evil.
+That would help you deliver long-term value for Procurement and help elevate the role of Procurement in the organization.

 Here is a summary of what we have written so far on this subject

 Engaging your stakeholders starts with understanding your stakeholders.
-There are internal and external stakeholders and procurement needs to focus on both to deliver value.
+There are internal and external stakeholders, and Procurement needs to focus on both to deliver value.

 So what we mean by understanding stakeholders